crusaderky/versioned-hdf5/docs/staged_changes.rst

 workflow.
 Additionally, slabs are cleaned up as soon as the staged version is committed.

-If a slab is completely empty, however - in other words, it no longer appears in ``slab_indices`` - it is dropped.
-The slab is replaced by None in the ``slabs`` list, which dereferences it.
+If a slab is completely empty, however - in other words, it no longer appears in ``slab_indices`` - it *may* be dropped.
+This is guaranteed to happen for staged slabs and *may* happen for base slabs too (if computationally cheap to determine).
+Note that nothing particular happens today when the ``raw_data`` base slab, which is a hdf5 dataset,is deferenced by the ``StagedChangesArray``.

+When a slab is dropped, it is replaced by None in the ``slabs`` list, which dereferences it.
 This allows not to change all the following slab indices after the operation.
-This happens for both the base slabs and the staged slabs, although nothing particular happens today when the ``raw_data`` base slab is deferenced by the ``StagedChangesArray``, as it is still referenced by the ``InMemoryDataset``.

 The full slab is never dropped, as it may be needed later by ``resize()`` to create new chunks or partially fill existing edge chunks.